-The elementary education program has been approved by the Florida Department of Education.
-The music program is accredited by the National Association of Schools of Music.
+The Elementary Education program has been approved by the Florida Department of Education.

 MEMBER OF THE FOLLOWING ASSOCIATIONS:

 Southern Association of Colleges and Schools Commission on Colleges; Florida Association of Colleges and Universities; American Association of Collegiate Registrars and Admissions Officers; Southern Association of Collegiate Registrars and Admissions Officers; Florida Association of Collegiate Registrars and Admissions Officers; Academic Deans of the Southern States; Independent Colleges and Universities of Florida.